 The TOC appears with a gray background.
 This background indicates that the TOC is a field; the visible text is generated automatically.
 The background is not printed and does not appear if the document is converted to a PDF.
-To turn off the gray background, go to Tools > Options > LibreOffice > Application Colors, scroll down to the Text Document section, and deselect Index and table shadings.
+To turn off the gray background, go to Tools > Options > LibreOffice > Appearance.
+In the Customizations section, select Writer index and table shadings in the Items drop-down list and deselect Show in Document (see Figure 346).
+Quit and restart LibreOffice for the change to take effect.

 This change may leave a gray background showing behind the dots between the headings and the page numbers, because the dots are part of a tab.
-To turn that shading off, go to Tools > Options > LibreOffice Writer > Formatting Aids and deselect the option for Tabs in the Display formatting section.
+To turn that shading off, go to Tools > Options > LibreOffice Writer > Formatting Aids and deselect Tabs in the Display Formatting section.